CodeYourFuture/cyf-hotel-react/README.md

 ## Lesson 3

+#### 17. Storing the search input in a state

-16. In the following, we will implement the functionality to search for a customer name given the text that has been typed into the customer name field.
+**Instructions:** In the following, we will implement the functionality to search for a customer name given the text typed into the customer name field.
 In the `src/Search.js` file, declare a new state variable named `searchInput` with the corresponding setter function `setSearchInput` (hint: use the React function `useState`).
 The initial value of the `searchInput` variable can be an empty string.
 Add a `value` property to the `<input>` tag that is set to the new `searchInput` state variable.
 Create a new function `handleSearchInput` taking an `event` parameter.
-This function should use the `setSearchInput` function to update the state variable `searchInput` with what the user typed in the input field (hint: use `event.target.value` to get the input value).
+This function should use the `setSearchInput` function to update the state variable `searchInput` with what the user typed in the input field.
 Finally, add a `onChange` prop to the `<input>` tag that is set to the function `handleSearchInput`.
+Use `console.log()` to output the value received in the `handleSearchInput` function.

+**Hint:** Use `event.target.value` to get the input value.

+**Test:** In the developer console, check that everything you type in the search input is printed successively for each new character you enter.

+#### 18. Triggering search when submitting the form

-17. Still in the `<Search />` component, add a `onSubmit` handler to the `<form>` tag.
+**Instructions:** Still in the `<Search />` component, add a `onSubmit` handler to the `<form>` tag.
 When the form is submitted (try clicking the search button), get the value of the state `searchInput` and pass it as a parameter to the `search` prop function that has been provided for you (the `search` prop is passed from the `<Bookings />` component).

-Look in the console, you should see the text that is typed in the search input field when submitting the form (note: also your submit handler should take an `event` parameter and add the line `event.preventDefault()` to prevent the browser to implicitely submit the form).
+**Note:** Also your submit handler should take an `event` parameter and add the line `event.preventDefault()` to prevent the browser to implicitely submit the form).

+**Test:** Look in the console, you should see the text that is typed in the search input field when submitting the form.

+#### 19. Implementing the search functionality

-18. Still in the `<Bookings />` component, implement the `search` method.
+**Instructions:** Still in the `<Bookings />` component, implement the `search` method.
 It must use the `searchVal` variable (that you just passed from the `<Search />` component) to **filter** the search results.
 The filter function should return bookings where `firstName` or `surname` match `searchVal`.
 Once filtered, use the `setBookings` function to update the results rendered in `<SearchResults />`.

-Verify that when you enter an existing first name or surname and submit the form, the results are filtered accordingly in the customers table.
+**Test:** Verify that when you enter an existing first name or surname and submit the form, the results are filtered accordingly in the customers table.

+#### 20. Show a loading message

-19. Now show a _loading state_ in `<Bookings />` while the data from the server is being fetched.
+**Instructions:** Do you remember in the Homework of the Lesson 2, we fetched the bookings from a remote API.
+Now show a _loading state_ in `<Bookings />` while the data from the server is being fetched.
 To test this, try loading data from `https://cyf-react.glitch.me/delayed`, which has a 5 second delay before returning the data.
 You will need to use another state to record when your application is loading data (this can be a boolean) and display a loading message whenever the application is loading data.

-Hint: try looking at your Pokemon app that you worked on in class for an example.
+**Hint:** Try looking at your Pokemon app that you worked on in class for an example.

+**Test:** A message inviting the user to wait should be displayed on the screen until bookings data can be rendered on the screen.
+When bookings are rendered, the loading message should be hidden.

+#### 21. Show an error message

-20. Finally, display an error message in `<Bookings />` if there is an HTTP error when fetching data from the server.
+**Instructions:** Finally, display an error message in `<Bookings />` if there is an HTTP error when fetching data from the server.
 To test this, try loading data from `https://cyf-react.glitch.me/error`, which will return a 500 HTTP error.

-Hint: Try looking at your Pokemon app that you worked on in class for an example.
+**Hint:** Try looking at your Pokemon app that you worked on in class for an example.

+**Test:** When loading bookings data from the `/error` endpoint, an error message should be displayed on the screen.

-### Stretch Goals
+## Stretch Goals

 1. Add a form with `<input>`s for each of the booking fields (first name, surname, title, room id, check in date, check out date) to the bottom of the page.
 Submitting the form adds the booking to the result table.
 Note that the new booking won't persist if you refresh the page.